danivan/reitscreener-exercises/README.md

 The onboarding exercises is a set of activities that reflects the internal project codebase, i.e. REITScreener.

-## GraphQL Stack

-This activity will give you an idea how GraphQL is setup using Apollo GraphQL

-* setup definitions
-* setup resolvers
-* setup type checker, using flowjs
-* setup models, using sequelize
-* setup tests, using avajs

 ## PostgreSQL Definitions

 This activity will give you an idea how triggers and stored procedures are used